 Be a Contributor.

 Conference sessions are structured to provide maximum interaction between conference participants.
 Presenters will utilize various modes of delivery, alternative formats, and will provide ample opportunities for stimulating dialogue.
-Information on submitting sharing your innovative approaches to student success can be found here.
+The call for proposals is now closed.

 Note: this list below is not meant to limit options for what could be proposed.
 The topics below are illustrative though of possible areas for inclusion.